-Why is Bengaluru called the Science City of India?Bengaluru is also known as the Silicon Valley of India as it is the country's leading Information Technology (I.T.) producer.
+Bengaluru is also known as the Silicon Valley of India as it is the country's leading Information Technology (I.T.) producer.
 Due to the rise in technology jobs in Bangalore, this city is the second-fastest-growing metropolitan city in India and has a highly educated workforce in the world.
-Because of the multiple software companies and startups, that majorly fall under the software bracket, that emerge from Bengaluru, this city has been named as the Science City of India.
+Because of the software companies and startups that emerge from Bengaluru, this city has been named the Science City of India.

 Bengaluru isn't just preferred nationally for investors of startups but also globally.
 The market reach that has happened over the past decade is not only just a massive leap in terms of revenue generation but also for the state of Karnataka.
 This city provides around 22% of jobs in the I.T. sector in India and is home to more than 3 million people working for more than 200 software companies.
 This city has many companies like ISRO, Infosys, Wipro, and HAL, which have their headquarters here.
 Let's take a look at what these organizations mentioned above are about in brief.
-They are as follows -

-1. ISRO Indian Space Research Organization is a government agency that tries to perform planetary exploration as well as researching the scientific theorems that help derive what exactly is out there in space.
+1. ISROIndian Space Research Organization is a government agency that tries to perform planetary exploration as well as researching the scientific theorems that help derive what exactly is out there in space.
 This organization was formerly known as ISRO Satellite Centre (ISAC) but of late, from 2nd April 2018 to be precise, this organization has been called U R Rao Satellite Centre (URSC).
-USRC is situated in Vimanapura, Bangalore and had recently launched its 100th satellite.
+USRC is situated in Vimanapura, Bangalore, and had recently launched its 100th satellite.

 6. Food and Culture of 'The Science City of India'Bengaluru has been named the most vegan-friendly city in all of India by PETA (People for Ethical Treatment of Animals) because of the increasing number of vegan restaurants coming to the town.
-The diverse cuisine is a reflection on how the city functions on being very active in terms of the food that the people want to have.
+The diverse cuisine is a reflection of how the city functions on being very active in terms of the food that the people want to have.
 Everybody gets to eat everything they wish to eat.
 Bengaluru has many parks and gardens that provide excellent pitches for impromptu games.

 Bengaluru is a city with many cultures and houses people of different languages and nationalities as well.
 The town has plenty of greenery around and is also extraordinarily breezy.
 The town has got two nicknames, the first one being the "Science City of India" and the other one being the "Garden City of India".
 The diversity in terms of food, people, quality of life in this city indescribable.